ubc-magic/thingbroker/README.md

 ### URL Parameters

-    keep-stored (required): When set to "true" the events will be stored for future reference.
+    keep-stored: (required) When set to "true" the events will be stored for future reference.

 ### JSON Parameters